RememberShephard/Half-Life-Opposing-Force-HD/README.md

 https://gamebanana.com/mods/6737

-More Opposing Forc related contact can be found at www.oneeyedjacks.uk
+More Opposing Force related contact can be found at https://www.half-life-opposing-force.info